jpkarvonen/bloc_record/README.md

-# bloc_record
+# BlocRecord

 A custom ORM, similar to ActiveRecord, built with Ruby.